Train At Pine Rest | Psychology Predoctoral Internship

 Shannon Drabek, PsyD, Licensed Psychologist

-Dr. Shannon Drabek supervises the Child and Adolescent hospital rotation.
+Dr. Shannon Drabek is the Assistant Training Director and supervises the Child and Adolescent hospital rotation.
 She is a licensed psychologist who has treated and assessed infants, toddlers, children, adolescents, young adults, and older adults via numerous sites including private practice, hospital, and school settings.
 Dr. Drabek graduated with honors from Mercer University in Georgia and received a Bachelor of Science in psychology with minors in chemistry and biology.
 She then continued her education and training through the same university, where she was awarded a Doctor of Psychology (Psy.D.) in clinical psychology.
-Dr. Drabek completed her one-year pre-doctoral residency through Pine Rest Christian Mental Health Services.
+Dr. Drabek completed her one-year doctoral residency through Pine Rest Christian Mental Health Services.
 She then fulfilled her academic training by successfully defending her doctoral dissertation entitled: “Parental Coping in Children Recently Diagnosed with an Autism Spectrum Disorder: A Stellar Intervention.”

 Scott Halstead, PhD